phrfpeixoto/scrapy_cloud_headless/README.md

-## Scrapy Cloud + Selenium + crawlera-headless-proxy integration using Custom Image
+## Integrating Scrapy Cloud + crawlera-headless-proxy

-Sample Scrapy project demonstrating integration with Selenium using Firefox and its geckodriver, in addition to crawlera-headless-proxy.
-This project is ready to deploy to Scrapy Cloud using a custom Docker image.
+Sample Scrapy project demonstrating integration of Crawlera-Headless-Proxy with Scrapy Cloud through a custom Docker image.
+To demonstrate it, we use a Selenium + Firefox through its geckodriver.

+Please do not assume this is the best way to integrate selenium within your spider.
+The goal here is showcase the deployment of crawlera-headless-proxy

 Based on [this KB](https://support.scrapinghub.com/support/solutions/articles/22000240310-deploying-custom-docker-image-with-selenium-on-scrapy-cloud)